bmmpxf/suite/docs/usermanual/source/qgis/webappbuilder/usage/index.rst

   Type the expression to use.
 For adding the value of a given attribute of the future, enter the attribute name between brackets.
 Formatting is supported, since the content of the field is assumed to be HTML code and will be treated as such.
 Images can also be included this way.

-* *Connect to this layer using*.
-Determines how to create the data source that will be used by the app.
-It has the following options.
+* :guilabel:`Connect to this layer using`: Determines how to create the data source that will be used by the app.
+It has the following options:

-  * GeoServer -> WFS: The data will be published to GeoServer and then the app will connect to it as a WFS service.
+  * :guilabel:`GeoServer -> WFS`: The data will be published to GeoServer and then the app will connect to it as a WFS service.
 Styling will be done client side by the app itself.

-  * GeoServer -> WMS: The data will be published to GeoServer and then the app will connect to it as a WMS service.
+  * :guilabel:`GeoServer -> WMS`: The data will be published to GeoServer and then the app will connect to it as a WMS service.
 Styling will be done server side by GeoServer.

-  * GeoServer -> PostGIS -> WFS: The data will be imported into PostGIS and then a store will be created in GeoServer to consume that data from the PostGIS database.
+  * :guilabel:`GeoServer -> PostGIS -> WFS`: The data will be imported into PostGIS and then a store will be created in GeoServer to consume that data from the PostGIS database.
 The app will connect to it as a WFS service.
 Styling will be done client side by the app itself.

-  * GeoServer -> PostGIS -> WMS: The data will be imported into PostGIS and then a store will be created in GeoServer to consume that data from the PostGIS database.
+  * :guilabel:`GeoServer -> PostGIS -> WMS`: The data will be imported into PostGIS and then a store will be created in GeoServer to consume that data from the PostGIS database.
 The app will connect to it as a WMS service.
 Styling will be done server side by GeoServer.

-  * Use file directly.
-PostGIS and GeoServer will not be used.
+  * :guilabel:`Use file directly`: PostGIS and GeoServer will not be used.
 The layer will be exported to a GeoJSON file and the app will use it directly.
 The file will be saved in the output folder in which the app itself will be created.

-* *Allow selection on this layer*.
-If this check box is selected, the user will be able to select the features in this layer using any of the available selection tools (if added to the web app in the *Widgets* section).
+* :guilabel:`Allow selection on this layer`.
+If this check box is selected, the user will be able to select the features in this layer using any of the available selection tools (if added as a control).
 If you want to create charts based on the features of a given layer, you should allow selection on it.

-* Cluster points.
+* :guilabel:`Cluster points`.
 Check this option to have your point features clustered.
 Only available with point geometries.

-* Cluster distance.
+* :guilabel:`Cluster distance`.
 Specify the distance to use for clustering.
 Only available with point geometries.

 Raster layers
 ~~~~~~~~~~~~~

 For each raster layer, the following options are available:

-* *Connect to this layer using*.
+* :guilabel:`Connect to this layer using`.
 Determines how to create the data source that will be used by the app.
 It has the following options.

-  * GeoServer -> WMS: The layer will be published to GeoServer and then the app will connect to it as a WMS service.
+  * :guilabel:`GeoServer -> WMS`: The layer will be published to GeoServer and then the app will connect to it as a WMS service.
 Styling will be done server side by GeoServer.

-  * Use file directly.
-PostGIS and GeoServer will not be used.
+  * :guilabel:`Use file directly`: PostGIS and GeoServer will not be used.
 The layer will be exported to an image file and the app will use it directly.
 The file will be saved in the output folder in which the app itself will be created.

 WMS/WFS layers
 ~~~~~~~~~~~~~~

-For WFS and WMS, you will find most of the same options for vector and raster layers, except for the *Connect to this layer using* option.
-The original service will be used, so no data will be published and the web app will connect to the same service that your QGIS layer is connected to.
+For WFS and WMS, you will find most of the same options for vector and raster layers, except for the *Connect to this layer using* option, as the original service will always be used.

 Handling projections
 ~~~~~~~~~~~~~~~~~~~~